Tuesday, October 19, 2021

 7. "Cool As Ice"(1991) Vanilla Ice's ridiculous get-up and this poster's tagline says it all.

-8. "Mr. Nanny"(1993) Hulk Hogan limped back to the pro wrestling ring after this painfully-unfunny kiddie crap.
+8. "Mr. Nanny"(1993) From WWE champ to chump, Hulk Hogan limped back to the pro wrestling ring after this punishingly-unfunny kiddie crap.

 9. "House Party 3"(1994) Hip-hop has-beens Kid 'n' Play wore out their welcome in this horrible threequel.